 Still, knowing the numbers in a specific location doesn't make renting an easy decision, Khubchandani says.
 When choosing a destination, you should still factor in access to essential resources such as health facilities, grocery stores and pharmacies.

 Even more important, you should weigh the risk to your health.
-If you or someone you're traveling with is vulnerable to developing a severe illness from COVID-19 (this includes older adults and people with certain underlying medical conditions), it might be safest to put your travel plans on hold.
+While the CDC says fully vaccinated domestic travelers are less likely to get or spread COVID-19, if you or someone you're traveling with is unvaccinated and vulnerable to developing a severe illness from COVID-19 (this includes older adults and people with certain underlying medical conditions), it might be safest to put your travel plans on hold.

 2. Check Travel Restrictions

 Before you hit the road, double-check if your destination has any requirements or restrictions for travelers.
-For example, some states still have stay-at-home orders in place while others may require testing or a 14-day self-quarantine period upon arrival.
+In general, fully vaccinated domestic travelers don't need to self-quarantine or test negative before or after a trip, according to the CDC, but some destinations may still have stay-at-home orders in place or require testing or a self-quarantine period upon arrival.

 You can find this information by checking current guidelines provided by state and local public health websites, per the CDC.